-Jenifer Joy Madden is a health journalist, digital media adjunct professor, parent educator, and founder of DurableHuman.com.
-Also a “tech hygienist,” she writes and speaks about living well with technology, including in her time on the TEDxTysons stage.
+Jenifer Joy Madden is a health journalist, Syracuse University broadcast and digital media adjunct professor, certified digital wellness coach, parent educator, and founder of DurableHuman.com.
+She writes and speaks about living well with technology, including on the TEDxTysons stage.

 DOWNLOAD The Durable Human Media Kit